Donate

 Items we generally need include: peanut butter, jelly, cereal, oatmeal, soup, spaghetti sauce, spaghetti noodles, macaroni and cheese, crackers, canned ravioli, canned tuna, and canned chicken.

-Personal and Household items
+Personal and Household Items

 At UCM, we understand the importance of personal care items, which is why we gladly accept donations alongside food contributions.
 We know that many individuals and families rely on essentials like shampoo, soap, toothpaste, toothbrushes, diapers, feminine products, and toilet paper.
 Unfortunately, diapers and toiletries are often in short supply, making your contributions vital.
 We also appreciate donations of cleaning supplies, paper towels, trash bags, and extra toilet paper.